Care Guides > How to Choose a Care Home

 Everyone’s budget for care is different, so it’s important to know what’s covered - and what isn’t - for care home fees.

 The cost of living in a care home includes rent, food, laundry and utility bills.
 There may also be additional care home costs, such as visits from medical professionals, hairdressers or chiropodists.
+Meanwhile, some care homes offer all-inclusive bills packages to keep things simple.
 Care costs vary greatly, depending on the level of support you or your loved one needs.

 Here’s the average cost of privately funded care homes in the UK, according to our internal data: